Andrew20371160/Andrew20371160/README.md

 ---

+## projects where I worked in a team environment

-## Graduation project: Monocular Vision Tracking System (October 2024-July 2025)
+### Graduation project: Monocular Vision Tracking System (October 2024-July 2025)

 - **Description:**
 A pan and tilt head mounted with a camera designed for real-time tracking of moving objects to keep the center of the camera on the center of mass of the object.